Equal-Sons/equal-sons.github.io/docs/brand-strategy.md

 Equal Sons partners with businesses to build products, lead strategy, and share ideas that move.
 INTRODUCTION
 We're a boutique consulting firm for businesses ready to move.
 Whether you need a product built, a strategy defined, or a message delivered—we work alongside you to make it happen.
 Three capabilities.
-One partner.
+One team.
 Real momentum.
 SERVICES PREVIEW
 BUILD — Web and app development, MVPs, integrations.
 We make the technology.
 LEAD — Technology strategy, marketing strategy, positioning.
 We chart the course.